LucaAgostinelli/GPU-d2/bonus_partitioning_strategies/README.md

 Three additional, opt-in row/column partitioning strategies, alternative to the baseline 1D cyclic rule `owner(i) = i mod P`.
-Cyclic partitioning is data-agnostic — it ignores the matrix's sparsity structure entirely — so on matrices with exploitable locality it scatters neighboring rows across every rank, maximizing ghost-exchange volume instead of minimizing it.
+Cyclic partitioning is data-agnostic (it ignores the matrix's sparsity structure entirely) so on matrices with exploitable locality it scatters neighboring rows across every rank, maximizing ghost-exchange volume instead of minimizing it.
 Each strategy here computes a different, still-square-matrix row/column